Finding the Highest Common Factor (HCF) of 84 and 120: A thorough look

 Method 2: Division Method (Euclidean Algorithm)

 The Euclidean algorithm is an efficient method for finding the HCF, especially for larger numbers.
-It's based on the principle that the HCF of two numbers doesn't change if the larger number is replaced by its difference with the smaller number.
+On the flip side, it's based on the principle that the HCF of two numbers doesn't change if the larger number is replaced by its difference with the smaller number.
 This process is repeated until the two numbers become equal, and that number is the HCF.

 Steps: